SAP/spartacus-docs/_pages/dev/outlets.md

     -   `navigation`– wraps all page-slots for the navigation section
     -   `cx-footer` – wraps the `<header>` to allow for customisations of the header.
     -   `footer` – wraps all page-slots for the footer section

+**Note**: cx-storefront, cx-header and cx-footer have been added in release 1.3.

 ## Specific sections on the Product Detail Page.